RashiTech/ERA-V1/Capstone/README.md

 <img width="938" alt="image" src="https://github.com/RashiTech/ERA-V1/assets/90626052/cfaf8c50-17ac-40bb-a742-88ead4750452">

-## Step 2 : Instruction Following Fine Tuning the model with Instruct150K dataset
+## Step 2 : Instruction Following Fine-Tuning the model with Instruct150K dataset

-### Visual_projector
+### Visual_projector and Phi-2 Finetuning

 **Instruct150k** dataset used to finetune the pretrained Projection Layer from Step 1 and the added quantized adaptor for the Query, Key & Value projection layers and dense fully connected layers of Phi-2.
 Parameter Efficient Fine Tuning (Peft) approach of **QLoRA - Quantization and Low-Rank Adapters Strategy**.
 Methods for dataset preparation comprise Autoregressive Token Prediction and the Standard Language Model Training Method which helped in achieving model efficiency along with reasonable computational resources.